NookiDooki/Watchpath/docs/gui.md

 ## Exploring sessions

-- Selecting a card in the session carousel updates the detail pane via `_handle_session_selected`.
+- Selecting one or more cards in the session list updates the detail pane.
+Multi-select lets you apply prompt overrides to multiple sessions at once.
-- The Mochi meter in `SessionDetailWidget` classifies risk bands (`safe`, `low`, `medium`, `high`) and recolours the progress bar and mascot accordingly.
-- The “Evidence” tab renders model-supplied evidence, and the “Logs” tab shows the raw chunk fed into the LLM.
-A Markdown tab exposes the exact Markdown text used by the CLI.
-- Adjust the anomaly threshold slider to focus on higher-risk sessions.
-Hidden cards disappear from the carousel but remain in memory and reappear when the threshold lowers again.
+- The detail view surfaces model, chunk, and prompt metadata directly under the session title.
+- Tabs present evidence, raw logs, and Markdown with dedicated copy/export controls.
+Search boxes highlight matches in evidence and logs, while the diff tab compares any two sources.
+- The timeline table can display either the per-session request sequence or the global distribution computed by the worker.
+- Analyst notes are editable `QTextEdit`s with tagging and assignment controls.
+Saving a note persists it for the lifetime of the window, even after prompt overrides.

-## Themes and vibes
+## Themes and prompt overrides

-Two themes ship with the app (`THEME_CONFIGS`): a default dark palette and a light alternative.
-The **☀️/🌙** button flips between them, recolouring the entire window and the Mochi meter styling.
-The vibe slider’s threshold is displayed in the status bar every time it changes.
+The light/dark theme toggle adjusts a simple stylesheet applied to the entire window.
+The prompt manager lets you inspect available prompt templates, browse any stored history (files placed in a `.history` folder next to the template), and emit overrides for the currently-selected sessions.
+When an override is applied the session is re-analysed in-place and the metadata banner records the override path.

 ## Drag and drop